official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 comprehensive public handling strategy convincingly to explain why such drastic action against Iraq’s WMD was needed now.

-159 Cabinet Conclusions, 21 March 2002.
+[^159]: Cabinet Conclusions, 21 March 2002.
-160 House of Commons, Official Report, 18 March 2002, columns 37-48.
+[^160]: House of Commons, Official Report, 18 March 2002, columns 37-48.

 466

-The Report of the Iraq Inquiry449.
-Following a discussion with key officials, which is addressed in Section 6.1, Mr Hoon wrote to Mr Blair, on 22 March, stating:
+449. Following a discussion with key officials, which is addressed in Section 6.1, Mr Hoon wrote to Mr Blair, on 22 March, stating:

 “The key strategic problem is the spread of WMD – of which Saddam is only one